ProbateFour Decades of Experience Guiding Clients Through Legal Matters

 Probate Attorney in Raleigh

-30+ Years of Combined Legal Experience You Can Depend On
+29 Years of Legal Experience You Can Depend On

 The purpose of probate is to:

 - Validate the decedent's will.

 The truth is that it usually cannot be avoided and serves a strong, beneficial purpose for the decedent's surviving family members.
 If you believe that probate is in the near future for you, call (919) 876-3300 to connect with a Raleigh probate lawyer from Hopper Law Office today.

 Out of all of the matters probate and estate planning handle, naming the executor in a will is one of the most important.
 The executor is usually a close family member, lifelong friend, or trusted colleague, and is named by the decedent in the will.
 If no one is named, the court may appoint either the closest relative of the decedent or the person who is inheriting the most property as the executor.

 - Ensuring all debts are paid correctly and in a timely manner

 - Filing the final tax return on the decedent's behalf

 - Distributing assigned property as the will intends or the court demands